vatsalramanuj/gitintro/index.md

 ---

 You can find more projects and my professional experience in my resume.
+Aside from professional pursuits, you can find me looking through a telescope, playing my guitar, or solving LinkedIn puzzles.